A 'Hot Zone' In The Brain May Reveal When, And Even What, We Dream

 Even so, Stickgold thinks this sort of research has the potential to help scientists understand not only dreaming, but an even greater mystery: consciousness.

 When we sleep, our brains repeatedly cross the boundary between unconsciousness and dreaming, which researchers consider a form of consciousness, Stickgold says.
-The question is: "How does the brain shift into a state of activity where we're dreaming, as opposed to having dreamless sleep," he says.
+The question is: "How does the brain shift into a state of activity where we're dreaming, as opposed to having dreamless sleep?" he says.

-Finding an answer to that question, Stickgolds says, could help scientists understand how the brain becomes fully conscious when we wake up each morning.
+Finding an answer to that question, Stickgold says, could help scientists understand how the brain becomes fully conscious when we wake up each morning.

 "That's a phenomenal question that we just don't have an answer to," he says.